-Certified translation is also known as legalised, notarised or sworn translation and is charged at 10.00 GBP per document.
+Certified translation also known as legalised, notarised or sworn translation.

 The following explanation refers to the legal situation in the UK.
 We supply a separate service with one of our Spanish sworn translators (Traductor jurado) for documentation required within Spain.